andrewsolis/cs401/docs/unit05/errorhandling.rst

 Error Handling
 ==============

-Error handling is an important part of data science.
-Even syntactically-sound code can run into errors if the input data is messy.
+Error handling is an important part of any piece of software.
 Being able to understand error messages, anticipate where errors might happen, and program defensively against errors will make your code more robust.
 After working through this module, students should be able to: